Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 The Tokyo public rail operation is unfathomably massive and complex.
 In this post, I only outlined one specific railway.
 In reality, there are 29 other operators operating a total of 108 separate lines connecting a total of 882 rail stations within Tokyo.
-Due to the network\'92s design, it is practically impossible to get a hold of all of the city\'92s train data for analysis purposes; however, we can still glean some important insights from even a small fraction of the overall picture.
+Due to the network's design, it is practically impossible to get a hold of all of the city's train data for analysis purposes; however, we can still glean some important insights from even a small fraction of the overall picture.
 As tourists, we should expect extremely crowded stations during the morning and evening rush hours.
 We should also expect that our travel will be less crowded if we decide to come into Tokyo during the evenings as opposed to leaving (the opposite is true for the morning).
-Additionally, the Pareto Rule holds true for rail lines \'97 most of your transportation can be accomplished on a small fraction of the operator\'92s lines.
-Finally, the last stop on a train\'92s route is usually the busiest, as many people are transferring lines to move about the country.
+Additionally, the Pareto Rule holds true for rail lines: most of your transportation can be accomplished on a small fraction of the operator's lines.
+Finally, the last stop on a train's route is usually the busiest, as many people are transferring lines to move about the country.